system-zero/system-zero/data/docs/la.md

 some bugs, or to extend me to with an extented communication protocol, so to try to make even more things from them we already can do or to do them with a much more efficient way or even with a much more fancy way, or with a more compact way, which it can be also a more secure way, or with your own way anyway.
-At the very least i'm trying to make it easier for you to know where to find me, if you want and inclined and for any reason anyway.

 This care it is believed that slowly connects the source and the exposed end execution interface with such way that they can be used interchangeable which